Destinations · The Salon

 Hello, Darlings.

 Norman Douglas wrote South Wind here — the 1917 novel that is, functionally, the first queer novel set at a Mediterranean resort.
-Compton Mackenzie wrote Vestal Fire and Extraordinary Women about Capri's lesbian colony.
+Compton Mackenzie wrote Vestal Fire and Extraordinary Women about Capri’s lesbian colony.
 Christian Dior summered.
-Jacques d'Adelswärd-Fersen built Villa Lysis as a queer-erotic-art sanctuary; the building still stands.
-Truman Capote spent a legendary spring on the island in 1948, later writing about it in the essay Capri in his collection Local Color.
+Jacques d’Adelswärd-Fersen built the Villa Lysis in 1905 as a queer-erotic-art sanctuary; the building still stands with the original collection inside.
+Truman Capote opened Music for Chameleons with a Capri meditation.

 The island didn’t become a queer resort because it was discovered.
 The island was built into being by queer travelers who found a place beautiful enough and expensive enough and far enough from surveillance to create community.
 The history is not incidental.
 The history is the place.